gao-hongnan/omniverse/omniverse/software_engineering/serving/restful_api/application_banking.md

    response should confirm the successful transfer and return the details of the transaction, or an error if the source account has insufficient funds or if either account does not exist.

-The challenge lies in designing and implementing these operations using the FastAPI and SQLAlchemy libraries in Python, ensuring the system accurately processes requests and responses for each operation.

 ## Models